defano/wyldcard/README.md

 A _part_ is a scriptable user interface element.

 Buttons, fields, cards, backgrounds and the stack itself are parts.
-Menus and windows are also controllable via HyperTalk, but are modeled a bit differently than other user interface elements.
+Menus and windows are also controllable via HyperTalk, but you cannot attach a script directly to them.
 See the section below for details about [controlling the menu bar](#menus).

 Every part maintains a set of _properties_ that describe its look-and-feel (like its size, location and style).
 Modifying a part's properties changes the way the part looks and behaves.

-WyldCard treats properties as "first class" containers than can be accessed in whole or by chunk using the `get`, `set` or `put` commands (this is not quite true in HyperCard).
+WyldCard treats properties as "first class" containers that can be accessed in whole or by chunk as an expression.
+HyperCard was not quite so flexible; properties always had to be read using the `get` command and written using the `put` command.

 Parts may be addressed in HyperTalk by their name, number, or ID, and a part can refer to itself as `me`.
 (Use the "Button Info..." and "Field Info..." commands from the "Objects" to view the name, number and ID assigned to a part.)
 You can refer to buttons and fields on other cards, other backgrounds, or even in other stacks, too (for example, `get the width of card button "Push Me" of card 3 of background id 2 of stack "Cool Stuff"`).

 ### Part IDs

-In WyldCard, each part in the stack is assigned a unique ID (to that stack) which never changes and will never be reused (even if the part is deleted).
-Be aware that HyperCard and WyldCard differ in the way they generate and assign part IDs.
+In WyldCard, each part in the stack is assigned a ID (unique to that stack) which never changes and will never be reused (even if the part is deleted).
+Be aware that HyperCard and WyldCard differ in the way they generate and assign part IDs; WyldCard's IDs might not look exactly like HyperCard's.

 For example: